I’m Becca. A blogger, wife, podcaster, and dog mama from Milwaukee, Wisconsin trying to live my best clean, green, sustainable, natural life!

-Outside of this, you can find me drinking coffee and wine, hiking with my husband Jon and our dog Dexter, practicing my Spanish, and traveling.
+Outside of this, you can find me drinking coffee and wine, hiking with my husband Jon and our dogs Dexter and Pippin, practicing my Spanish, and traveling.

 Disclaimer: This blog is written by me and reflects my personal opinions.
 I am not a doctor (obviously) and the advice given on this blog should not be taken as strict medical advice, but rather suggestions that should be further researched by you or discussed with your doctor.
 Sound good?